Akuda/fedkit/README.md

 The 'Proper' FedKit is coming in the future with documentation and much more jazzy stuff.

 NOTE: Singularity.gs warns about Breakpoint being missing on compile but it's not a problem.
 SASS-MQ is far better anyway.

+## Install

+Install Node 0.10 or 0.12, then run 'npm install'

+## How to use

+* 'grunt' - Build website, watch for changes & start server
+* 'grunt prd' - Build minified website